MichiganCOG/M-PACT/RAINPROJECT.md

 * V23:
     * Idea: (alpha as a variable, based off of v2 + v21) Initialize alpha as a variable and let it learn based solely off of backpropagation.
 Inputs to extraction layer come from the beginning of the model, similar to v2.
     * Variables learned directly

+* V23.1:
+    * Idea: (v23 + tanh) ReLu with a negative exponential function causes any negative value to default to 1.0.
+Switching the activation function to tanh will allow negative values to remain valid
+    * Variables learned directly
 * V24:
     * Idea: (alpha as a variable, based off of v2 + v22) Initialize alpha as a variable and let it learn based solely off of backpropagation.
 Inputs to extraction layer come from the end of the model, similar to v22.
     * Variables learned directly